 Here are a few of the things you and other high school students will experience at your medical placement overseas:

-The first step to become a doctor, nurse, or any other medical professional is to learn the basics.
+The first step to becoming a medical professional is to learn the basics.
 As part of our medical work experience abroad for teenagers, you’ll learn directly from professionals.

 Some of the valuable skills you’ll learn include:

-- Measuring vitals, such as blood pressure and blood sugar levels
+- Measuring vitals, such as blood pressure and blood sugar levels.

-- Administering injections and stitches
+- Administering injections and stitches.

-- Providing first aid care and support
+- Providing first aid care and support.

-- Disease and illness prevention
+- Disease and illness prevention.

-- Observe C-sections and natural births
+- Observe Caesarean and vaginal births.

-- Shadow medical professionals during ambulance night shifts
+- Shadow medical professionals during ambulance night shifts.

-- Assist with eye tests and use the x-ray machine
+- Assist with eye tests and use the X-ray machine.

-“Honestly, I always said blood or raw wounds didn’t bother me but at the same time I didn’t really know if it did or didn’t bother me.
+“Honestly, I always said blood or raw wounds didn’t bother me but at the same time, I didn’t really know if it did or didn’t bother me.
 In the clinics that we were put in, I was exposed to flesh wounds and blood and I really got to know myself and I discovered I could handle blood.